t-nebel/compare-ac-ini-files/README.md

 This script simplifies comparing AudioCodes SBC INI files by:

 - Parsing the structured format
-- Identifying variances in sections like IpProfile or SIPInterface
+- Identifying variances in sections like IP Profiles
 - Generating a clean HTML report highlighting differences

 ### Features